moeldowy/alx-system_engineering-devops/0x00-shell_basics/README.md

 The First Script is a script that prints the absolute path name of the current working directory.
 The second Script is a script that Display the contents list of your current directory.
+The Third script is a script that changes the working directory to the user’s home directory.